staslev/LeetCode-refactored/content/strings/FirstUniqueCharacterString.md

 }
 ```

 Neat.
-However, it's not but not entirely clear what parts of the code relate to each step in the strategy we devised.
+However, even if we assume this code does what the strategy above says, it's not entirely clear what parts of the code relate to each step.
+Since we have several relaively independant `for` loops, exracting methods can make things clearer.